While loops are helpful because they let the code run until the user decides to quit the program.

 Why does this output never stop?

-The reason for the infinite loop is that there is no way for the test condition to ever fail.
+The infinite loop is because there is no way for the test condition ever to fail.

 current_number

-is introduced to keep track of the number of times the loop has run.while
+is introduced to track the number of times the loop has run.while

 is less than 51

-is printed, and count is incremented by 1
+is printed, and the count is incremented by 1

-after each iteration.You will create an infinite loop at some point unavoidably.
+after each iteration.You will unavoidably create an infinite loop at some point.

-Infinite loops will not be a real problem until you use them in a program whenre there are users who run your program on their machines.
+Infinite loops will not be a real problem until you use them in a program when some users run your program on their machines.

 You can pass input values or data, known as arguments, into a function.